 In Oklahoma, there are two types of expungements.
 The first requires the successful completeion of a deferred sentence.
 The defendant's name can then be sealed from Oklahoma court records and public view.
 The disposition of the case changes from a guilty plea to reflect a plea of not guilty, case dismissed.

-While this seals your court record from public checks, your arrest record remains on file with the OSBI.
-However, a 991c does remove your files from the Oklahoma State Courts Network (OSCN) and ODCR websites, and your OSCN background check will reveal record that says you pled not guilty and your case was dismissed.
+A 991c expungement removes your files from the Oklahoma State Courts Network (OSCN) and ODCR websites.
+Your OSCN background check will reveal a record that says you pled not guilty and your case was dismissed.

 Criteria for Qualifying

 In order to seal your Oklahoma criminal record, you must meet specified criteria outlined under 22 O.S. § 18-19.
 These statutes explain the qualifications and procedures in Oklahoma.

 More people will qualify for a Section 991(c) than a Section 18/19; however, the two are not mutually exclusive.
 If you would like to clear your record, consulting a qualified lawyer is the first step.
 An attorney can examine your file to determine the best option for which you qualify, and he knows the procedure for quickly and properly petitioning the court for an expungement of your court arrest records or criminal history.

-What Types of Records Can Be Expunged in OKC?
+What Types of Records Can Be Expunged in Oklahoma?

 Anyone who complies with the terms of his or her probation under a deferred sentence is eligible to have his or her record expunged under 22 O.S. § 991(c).
 People convicted of certain misdemeanors and non-violent felonies may be eligible under 22 O.S. § 18-19.
 In many cases, a person may have his or her juvenile record expunged, and people who were arrested but never charged can have their OSBI arrest record expunged.
 It is highly recommended that those looking to seal a felony record hire a qualified lawyer to assist you in the process.